SBU-BMI/quip_distro/README.md

 ## Support
 Feel free to add any support inquiry as a github issue to this repository.
 Other feedback can be given via [this form](https://docs.google.com/forms/d/e/1FAIpQLScL91LxrpAZjU88GBZP9gmcdgdf8__uNUwhws2lzU6Lr4qNwA/viewform).

+## System Recommendations
+As of 3.8.0, the non-pathdb caMicroscope deployment seems to peak about 500mb of memory per user from basic tests.
+The system is most likely to work optimally if the CPU can support two or three threads per concurrent user.
+The containers themselves take up a total of about 6gb of disk, but note that whole slide images typically use 0.5-2 gb of disk each.

 ## Open Source Development
 We have a discussion mailing list!
 Stop by and discuss all things caMicroscope. https://groups.google.com/forum/#!forum/camicroscope